Director of the Paleoethnobotany Laboratories at the Max Planck Institute for the Science of Human History

 Volkswagen and Mellon Foundations Postdoctoral Fellow

-During my time at ISAW, I finished writing a monograph titled “Fruit of the Sands: Silk Road Origins of the Food We Eat”.
+During my time at ISAW, I finished writing a monograph titled “Fruit from the Sands: The Silk Road Origins of the Food We Eat”.
 The book presents an up-to-date summary of the spread of farming into Inner Asia and then moves forward in time to look at the movement of certain crops along the ancient Silk Road.
 The Silk Road directly shaped cuisines across the ancient world as well as the kinds of food we eat today; in presenting the archaeobotany of Central Asia, this book follows the history of many of the familiar foods we all take for granted.
 Indeed, some of the most important artifacts of the ancient Silk Road currently sit on our dinner tables – apples, peaches, apricots, and pistachios all passed through Central Asia as they spread across the ancient world.
 The next time you eat a piece of apple pie or peach cobbler, consider that you are consuming the legacy of the great Silk Road!

 From 2013-16 I worked as a Volkswagen and Mellon Foundations Postdoctoral Fellow jointly appointed at the German Institute of Archaeology (Deutsches Archäologisches Institut, DAI), in the Eurasia Department and Freie Universität, Berlin.
 I also retain a posting as a Research Associate at Washington University in St. Louis in the Anthropology Department.
 I recently finished a Faculty Teaching Instructorship position at WashU, where I also defended my dissertation in March of 2013.